 Current Status and Documents

-- Office of Administrative Law Notice of Approval of Emergency Regulatory Action
+- Office of Administrative Law Notice of Approval of Emergency Rulemaking Action.

-- Notice of Proposed Emergency Action.
-The notice of proposed adoption, amendment or repeal of regulation
+- Processing Payment Emergency Rulemaking Action.
+The notice of proposed adoption, amendment or repeal of regulation, proposed text, Finding of Emergency and Document Relied Upon Attachment.

-- Economic and Fiscal Impact Statement STD 399 and Economic and Fiscal Impact Statement Narrative.
+- Economic and Fiscal Impact Statement (STD 399) (Signed) and Economic and Fiscal Impact Statement Narrative.
 Copy of the economic and fiscal impact statement form and supporting documentation.

 You may contact Sharon Siozon for additional information.